KevinTheGuo/atom-theme-Cascadia/README.md

 # Cascadia- a light Atom syntax theme

 A simple light theme reminiscent of the Pacific Northwest.
 This syntax theme showcases the greens, blues, browns, and greys of its forested coastline.

-Also comes with other nice, aesthetic features like nice, standardized highlighting, and a beautiful find/replace flash.
+All in a smooth, consistent, and eye-pleasing package.

 ![A beautiful example.](https://raw.github.com/KevinTheGuo/atom-theme-Cascadia/master/Cascadia.png)